sdc-dev/slate/source/index.html.md

 ```

-This endpoint request a new order.
+This endpoint request a new order for iquick scan.

 ### HTTP Request